Tripletex/YesCommons/README.md

 This project is under development and there are many tools to add.
 Pull requests are welcomed!

-Currently, the project provides tools to generate:
+Currently, the project provides tools to:
+- Generate "Organisasjonsnummer"
-- Organisasjonsnummer
+- Generate "Bankkontonummer"
-- Bankkontonummer
+- Look up "Kommunenummer"